Cryptoc1/avi/README.md

 avi.py lets you set your twitter avi based on your mood.

 ## Setup
-To setup avi.py, add your own consumer and access tokens to avi.py.
+To setup avi.py, add your own consumer and access tokens to defualt.cfg, as well as your name.
 Then, run `install.sh` to start expressing yourself.

 ## Usage
 ```